kzoldak/kzoldak.github.io/_posts/2020-2-10-Pygments.md

 comments: true
 ---

 Today I discovered a neat tool for displaying code within Jupyter notebooks.
 It invoves the use of [Pygments](https://pygments.org/).
-Pygments

 {% highlight ruby %}
 from pygments import highlight